Magnus Minniskiöld

-Magnus Minniskiöld (also spelled Minnisköld or Minnesköld, circa 1175—1208?) was a medieval Swedish magnate from the House of Bjälbo.
-He is best known as the father of the renowned statesman Birger Jarl, and the ancestor of the later Swedish kings.
-He is sometimes believed to have perished in the Battle of Lena in 1208, though the evidence is not conclusive.
+Magnus Minnesköld (also spelled Minniskiöld or Minnisköld; flourished c.
+1200) was a Swedish magnate of the House of Bjälbo.
+He was the father of Eskil Magnusson, Karl Magnusson and Birger Jarl, through whom he became an ancestor of the later royal line of the House of Bjälbo.
+His date of death is uncertain; a Magnus recorded as having been killed at the Battle of Lena in 1208 has sometimes been identified with him, but the identification is not conclusive.

 Family

 His earliest known ancestor is thought to be Folke the Fat, a powerful Swedish leader of the early 12th century, who married Ingegerd Knudsdatter, daughter of Canute the Saint of Denmark and Adela of Flanders, a descendant of Charlemagne.
 Ingegerd and her sister Cecilia both went to Sweden after the death of Adela and married there, and Folke and his kin were therefore close to the ruling elite of the Kingdom of Denmark.

 A medieval Swedish genealogy states that "Folke the Fat was the father of Benedictus (Bengt) Snivil, and that Benedictus sired Jarl Birger, Jarl Charles, and Magnus who was called Minniskiöld".
 While his older brother Birger Brosa held the office of Riksjarl between 1174 and 1202, the younger Magnus lived at the family estate Bjälbo, in the current Mjölby municipality, Östergötland, Sweden.
 It has been assumed that he was the Lawspeaker of Östergötland, though this is not documented.
 He married the noblewoman Ingrid Ylva, of possible royal descent, and fathered several sons who would influence early Swedish history, most notably Birger Jarl.
 He is mentioned in two contemporary diplomas (DS 70, 116), as the brother of Birger Brosa, as well as by King Magnus Birgersson, who in a letter in 1280 called him "grandfather".

 The cognomen of Magnus, Latinized as Mijneskiold, has been explained in various ways.
 It could derive from minni (memory), it may allude to his having a moon (måne) on his shield, or it could be interpreted as "smaller shield" (mindre sköld).

 Magnus Minnesköld was probably married twice; this has been inferred from the great differences in the ages of his children.
 Nothing is known about his supposed first wife.
 Magnus married his second wife around 1195.
 This was Ingrid Ylva who, according to the Swedish reformer and historian Olaus Petri, was a daughter of Sune Sik.
 The same information is found in a medieval genealogy copied in the 16th century.
 Sune Sik, if he existed, was a younger son of King Sverker I of Sweden.